Scope & Approach / Confidential Draft

 Three open items before Phase 1 kicks off.

 These are the remaining unknowns.
-Resolving them — especially SSO — is what unlocks the August / September date.
+Resolving them — especially SSO — is what unlocks the Q4 2026 launch date.

 1